$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: Introduction

 We usually write down the $\mathrm{SU}(4)$ Heisenberg model in the form of Eq.~\eqref{Eq.KK_SU4} in terms of the separate spin operators $\bm{S}_j$ and orbital ones $\bm{T}_j$.

 where $J>0$, $\bm{S}_j$, and $\bm{T}_j$ are (pseudo)spin-$1/2$ operators defined for each site $j$, and the sum is over nearest-neighbor $ij$-bonds.
 This is a special high-symmetry point of the Kugel-Khomskii model~\cite{Kugel1982}.
-Indeed, the existence of frustration in this Hamiltonian is almost clear.
-If the spin sector forms singlets, the orbital sector forms triplets and \textit{vice versa}, so even a small number of bonds have a strong frustration denying the singlet formation.
+A certain type of frustration involving spin and orbital degrees of freedom exists in this Hamiltonian: If the spin sector forms singlets, the orbital sector forms triplets and \textit{vice versa}, so even a small number of bonds have a strong frustration denying the singlet formation.
 The frustration survives even on bipartite lattices, which allows us to regard various lattices as candidate QSOLs.

 We note that these highly symmetric $\mathrm{SU}(4)$ models are relevant to materials other than $\alpha$-ZrCl$_3$ originally proposed in Ref.~\onlinecite{Yamada2018}.
 For example, the relevance of an $\mathrm{SU}(4)$ QSOL has been discussed for Ba$_3$CuSb$_2$O$_9$ (BCSO) with a decorated honeycomb lattice structure~\cite{Zhou2011,Nakatsuji2012,Corboz2012}.
 It turned out, however, that the estimated parameters for BCSO are rather far from the model with an exact $\mathrm{SU}(4)$ symmetry~\cite{Smerald2014}.
 (See Refs.~\onlinecite{Ohkawa1983,Shiina1997,Wang2009,Kugel2015} for other proposed realization of $\mathrm{SU}(4)$ symmetry, but they do not lead to QSOL because of their crystal structures.)
 The relevance of the $\mathrm{SU}(4)$ Heisenberg model has been discussed beyond spin-orbital systems recently.
 Especially, some of the two-dimensional (2D) systems with moir\'e superlattices may be described by effective $\mathrm{SU}(4)$ models~\cite{Xu2018,Zhu2019}.